7 Best Muscle Building Foods

 How often should I eat to gain mass?

-Eating every 3–4 hours helps maintain a positive nitrogen balance and supports consistent energy availability.
+Eating every 3–4 hours helps maintain a steady supply of amino acids and energy, which supports recovery and muscle development.

 Can supplements replace whole foods?

-Supplements help fill nutritional gaps, but whole foods provide additional micronutrients, fiber, and digestive support that powders alone cannot replicate.
+Supplements can help fill nutritional gaps, but whole foods provide additional nutrients such as fiber, vitamins, minerals, and phytonutrients that are essential for long-term health and performance.

 Final Takeaway